zeroxf89/agenticSeek/README.md

 ## **Installation**

-Make sure you have chrome driver and docker installed.
+Make sure you have chrome driver, docker and python3.10 (or newer) installed.

 For issues related to chrome driver, see the **Chromedriver** section.